ooper-shlab/AVAEMixerSample-Swift/README.md

 * (new) Added support for iPhone, iPad using Size Classes
 * (modified) Useage of a single AVAudioPlayerNode that toggles between a recorded AVAudioFile and a AVAudioPCMBuffer

+2.1 Minor update:
+* (modified) Explicitly use the buffer format as the connection format for the player to reverb & reverb to mainMixer, to make it clear that these formats must match.

-Copyright (C) 2015-2016 Apple Inc. All rights reserved.
+Copyright (C) 2015-2017 Apple Inc. All rights reserved.